JWST Confirmation of a Runaway Supermassive Black Hole via its Supersonic Bow Shock: Sensitivity of the Kinematics Fit to Model Parameters

 \subsection{A Simple Method to Estimate the Black Hole Velocity and Inclination}

-Here we point out that $v_\bullet$ and $i$ can also be estimated directly from the data.
-Assuming that the amplitude of the gradient $A = (v_{\rm max}-v_{\rm min})/2$ and the absolute plateau velocity $B$ have been measured, and ignoring the azimuthal and disk/ring factors in Eq.\ \ref{eq:final_model}, the inclination can be inferred from $B/A$:
+Here we point out that $v_\bullet$ and $i$ can be estimated directly from the observed position\,--\,velocity diagram.
+Assuming that the amplitude of the gradient $v_{\rm grad} = (v_{\rm max}-v_{\rm min})/2$ and the absolute plateau velocity $|v_{\rm plat}|$ have been measured, and ignoring the azimuthal and disk/ring factors in Eq.\ \ref{eq:final_model}, the inclination can be inferred directly from $|v_{\rm plat}|/v_{\rm grad}$:

-For $\theta \approx 60^{\circ}$ and $\chi\approx 3$ this reduces to
+For $\theta \approx 60^{\circ}$ and $\chi \approx 3$ this reduces to

 The black hole velocity follows from the inclination and the plateau velocity: